 A post graduation survey of students yielded impressive results about a BW education.

-Ninety percent had rewarding jobs or entered grad/professional school of choice within nine months.
+Ninety percent had rewarding jobs or entered grad/professional school within one year of graduation.

 Career Planning: Getting Started Now

 But academics is only one part of future success.
-Regular visits to BW's Career Services is also needed.
+Regular visits to BW's Career Services are also needed.